SofPan/lovely-earthquake/project-journal/journal.md

 Now I want to see what's up with my environment variables so I don't have to hardcode a database name...

+So I needed to invoke .config() on dotenv.
+Cool, cool cool cool, all fixed now!!
+Weird because I didn't need to do this on past projects, but maybe there's been an update to the package that I didn't notice.
+I had a look at the package page, the package hasn't been updated since I last used it.
+I'll keep an eye out for anything that might mention what happened here so I can learn from it, but for now I will take it as a lesson to pay attention to what methods are, or are not, in use.

+I have another 20 minutes left before I have to stop for the night, so I'll get started on the countdown component and build it in isolation.

+Got the timer running smoothly.
+I want to prepend a 0 when hours, minutes, or seconds are less than 10 so it looks good.
+I probably need to move the actual milliseconds logic up to the Timer parent component so the current count can be shared between Countdown and Animation components.
+Really, the countdown component can probably be renamed clock and just handle the hours/minutes/seconds calculations.

+Next Session:
+* Move milliseconds logic to Timer parent component
+* Refactor Countdown component to be Clock and refactor to be used for hours/minutes/seconds calculations
+* Take in user input for countdown time and write helpers to convert user input to milliseconds
+* Max timer at 8 hours

+Defer to future sessions:
+* Experiment with the countdown circle library to see if it encompasses all my needs
+    * If yes, work on getting dynamic values in there and work in conjunction with the countdown
+    * If not, work on authentication / forms instead